dichharai/cs-with-android/README.md

 ## CS with Android
-During time when making mobile application was cool.
+During the time when making mobile application was cool, I think.
 Took the spirit to enhance my skills.